Novartis Professor of Leadership and Management, Harvard Business School; USA

 Shaun is a leading voice in the “What Matters to You?” international movement.
 He is a nurse by profession and has more than 25 years experience of working in various roles in the NHS.
 He is a Scottish Quality and Safety Fellow and Principal Educator with NHS Education for Scotland.
 He has experience of leading WMTY work in his clinical role and latterly developing and leading the work nationally in Scotland.
 He has promoted and presented at home and abroad on the topic of person-centred approaches to care and systems.
 He is passionate about the potential improvements to be gained, collectively and individually, from taking a more people-focused approach to our systems.

-Central and North West London Foundation Trust; England
+Consultant and Divisional Medical Director, Central and North West London Foundation Trust; England

 Dr Simon Edwards is a consultant Physician and Divisional Medical Director at CNWL.
 He is also the QI Clinical Lead and has been involved in the design and roll out of QI programme across the organization.
 He is an IHI trained Improvement advisor.
 He also supports the delivery of the RCP QI programme.
 He has published over 120 peer reviewed publications.

 Special Advisor and Consultant, Health and Care Administration, City of Copenhagen; Denmark